-Joseph barely broke a smile as he stated, “Well that stupid guy.
+Joseph’s eyebrows lowered as he stated, “Well that stupid guy.
 I hope he didn’t get killed over there.”

-“No one has told me any of this,” she frowned.
+“No one has told me any of this.”
+She frowned.
 “And if I don’t sell?
 Are you close?”

 “Do you have a lead?”
-Ava prompted again.